 We strongly recommend that online students pursue the Option B project track.
 The majority of students in the online program choose the Option B track because it meets their educational and professional goals.
 The Option A track requires students to: 1) work with a local PhD mentor through their employer or elsewhere (i.e. nearby research university) to conduct research, 2) have access to resources to conduct adequate thesis research, such as funding, equipment, facilities, etc., and 3) be in close proximity to the location of their research.

-Option B students are required to pursue a minor of at least 9 credit hours as part of their program of study.
-Option A students are not required to pursue a minor.
+Option A and B students may choose to pursue a minor of at least 9 credit hours as part of their program of study.
 Select the minor of interest to view online courses.

 While our program does not require students to have specializations, we understand that studying what you’re personally interested in is important.
 That’s why we offer the following specializations for our online students: